lovelysystems/robotframework-imaplibrary/README.rst

             linkNumber: the index of the link to open (defaults to 0, which is the first link)

+    Get Email body:
+        Returns an email body
+        Arguments:
+            mailNumber: the number of the email to check for a link

+    Mark as read:
+        Mark all received mails as read

     Close Mailbox:
         Close the mailbox after finishing all mail activities of a user.